cujojs/curl/README.md

 TODO:

 * finish i18n plugin (eta: 2011-04-21)
+* move the dojo 1.6 shim code into it's own module (dojo16Compat.js) (in progress)
-* Notes about using JSONP (it works for objects, arrays, functions, numbers and strings! use ?callback=define)
+* notes about using JSONP (it works for objects, arrays, functions, numbers and strings! use ?callback=define)
 * use CommonJS file structure (lib/ instead of src/)